nsorros/Neural-ParsCit/README.md

 If the word embeddings provided do not have `<UNK>`, your instance will not benefit from the lazy loading of the word vectors and hence the reduction of memory requirements.

 Without `<UNK>`, at most 7.5 GB of memory is required as the entire word vectors need to be instantiated in memory to create the new matrix.
 Comparing with embeddings with `<UNK>`, which is much lower as it only requires at most 4.5 GB.

+### Web Server

+The web server (a Flask app) provides REST API for

+In order to run the web server,

+`docker run --rm -it -p 8000:8000 -e ENVIRONMENT=dev -e TIMEOUT=60 -v $(pwd):/usr/src --name np theano-gensim:latest /bin/bash`

+In the docker container, `gunicorn -b 0.0.0.0:8000 -w $NUM_WORKERS --timeout $TIMEOUT run_app:app`

+The REST API documentation can be found at `http//localhost:8000/docs`

 ## Parse citation strings